Impact Measurement Made Easy and Affordable

 For organizations serious about measuring the cultural and financial impact of their incentive and recognition programs, the EEA uses two concrete evaluation tools that can quickly help determine whether your recognition or incentive program has any meaningful impact on your culture or financial results.

 Organizational maturity assessment.
 Using the 11-year-old stakeholder management assessment tool created by Omindex in the United Kingdom, organizations can quickly assess how their organization could be viewed via the Internet and other published information on critical factors found by independent research to have a direct impact on share price returns and future equity value.
 In phase I, this AI-generated rating can be compared to the ratings provided by select internal management.
 If desired, in phase 2, a complete internal assessment can be provided based on a survey with employees to provide a final score that can be benchmarked with a growing number of companies and, if favorable, used for marketing purposes.
-Click here for a sample of the Stakeholder Management Assessment Calculator.
+Click here for a sample evaluation.

 Who can benefit.
 Any organization seeking to see how the marketplace views the maturity of its stakeholder management practices compared with management views, as well as an assessment of internal stakeholders to determine a final stakeholder management maturity rating.